$99 AirPods and other early Black Friday deals available now

 - Walmart's first of several early Black Friday sales is now underway.
 Among the notable items: The Apple Watch SE for $230, Apple AirPods for $99 (though Amazon already matched it, see below) and a 6-quart Instant Pot for $49.

-A lot of these prices represent historic lows, so inventory is likely to go quickly.
+A lot of these prices represent historic lows, so inventory is likely to go fast.
 In other words, do not wait for Black Friday if you spot something you want.

 Below we've rounded up some favorites from the current early deal pool.
 Check back often for updates!